Post

 Conclusion

 This vulnerability in Froxlor allows an attacker to execute arbitrary code on the server as root.
 The vulnerability is due to improper sanitization of the custom PHP-FPM restart command.
-The Froxlor team doesn’t consider this a vulnerability and they are not accepting any security reports related to privileged users.
-However, I believe that this is something worthy for penetration testers and security researchers to know about.
-You can’t just ignore a direct root shell on a server.

 This post is licensed under CC BY 4.0 by the author.